Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Main Results

 We now establish the convergence rate of Algorithm \ref{alg:1} in local region $\mathcal{S}$.

 In advance, we give some preparatory lemmas that will be used in the convergence analysis.
 The following lemma indicates that the proximal map is single-valued and satisfies a Lipschitz-type inequality.
-The proof is derived by using \cite{davis2020s} and Lemma \ref{nv}, and following a similar idea of \cite[Lemma 4.2]{wang2023}.
-The complete proof is given in Supplementary. \begin{lemma} Suppose Assumption \ref{assu-3.1} hold and let $\lambda \in (0, \frac{1}{\rho+6\kappa_g L})$.
-The proximal map $P_{\lambda f}(X)$ is single-valued and satisfies a Lipschitz-type inequality as follows:
+The proof is derived following a similar idea of \cite[Lemma 4.2]{wang2023}, and can be referred to the Supplementary of \cite{zhao2025distributed} for a complete expression. \begin{lemma} Suppose Assumption \ref{assu-3.1} holds and let $\lambda \in (0, \frac{1}{\rho+6\kappa_g L})$.
+The proximal map $P_{\lambda f}(X)$ is single-valued and satisfies a Lipschitz-type inequality $\|P_{\lambda f}(X) - P_{\lambda f}(Y)\|\leq (1-\lambda(\rho+6\kappa_g L))^{-1}\|X-Y\|.$ \end{lemma}